What Is Microsoft 365 and How Does It Work?

 Microsoft 365 Licenses in the Workplace

-These personal licenses are fairly simple.
 However, things start to become more complicated when you begin talking about Microsoft 365 in the workplace.

-One of the most common workplace licenses is Microsoft 365 Business Standard.
-This is similar to the personal license, but it is designed for businesses and can be managed by an administrator.
+This is the same as the personal license, but it is designed for businesses and can be managed by an administrator.

 There is also Microsoft 365 Business Basic.
 This is similar to Business Standard except that it does not include the desktop Office applications.
-Instead, users work with the web versions of the apps.
-This can be useful if multiple people share the same computer.

 In the workplace there are also licenses that include only the applications and no email, licenses that include email but not the desktop apps, and many other licenses that allow administrators to manage security and compliance within the Microsoft environment.

-Because there are many different combinations, the best approach is usually to speak to your IT team.
-They can help determine the most appropriate license for your needs.
+Because there are many different combinations, the best approach is usually to speak to your IT team - If you have one.

 However, it can be very helpful if you already know a few basic things, such as whether you need the desktop applications and whether you need email.
-This helps your IT team narrow down the choices and assign the correct license more quickly.

 Comments